ovh/docs/pages/account_and_service_management/responsibility_sharing/file-storage/guide.en-gb.md

 ---
-title: Storage services  - Responsibility model
+title: File Storage services - Responsibility model
-excerpt: 'Shared responsibilities between OVHcloud and the customer'
+excerpt: 'Shared responsibilities between OVHcloud and the customer for NAS-HA and Enterprise File Storage solutions'
-updated: 2024-01-19
+updated: 2024-01-22
 ---

-The RACI below details shared responsibilities between OVHcloud and the customer for NAS-HA and File Enterprise Storage services.
+The RACI below details shared responsibilities between OVHcloud and the customer for the following File Storage solutions:

+- NAS-HA
+- Enterprise File Enterprise Storage

 This shared model can help relieve the customer’s operational burden.

 ## RACI definition